asachanmanchoi/Transformer-based-Sequential-Recommendation-System/README.md

 ## Inspiration

-The code is heavily inspired by the KDD 2023 paper [Text Is All You Need: Learning Language Representations for Sequential Recommendation](https://arxiv.org/abs/2305.13731) and [Recformer](https://github.com/JiachengLi1995/Recformer) implementation.
+Our work and code is inspired by the KDD 2023 paper [Text Is All You Need: Learning Language Representations for Sequential Recommendation](https://arxiv.org/abs/2305.13731) and [Recformer](https://github.com/JiachengLi1995/Recformer) implementation.

 ## Milestone